Farmers’ Pasta: Vegetarian Baked Pasta for a Crowd

 - Fine sea salt and freshly ground black pepper

-Off the heat, add half the mozzarella, the fontal, the manchego, and half the Parmigiano.
+- Off the heat, add half the mozzarella, the fontina, the provolone, and half the Parmigiano.
 Stir until cheese is melted.
 Stir in the the basil, parsley, and nutmeg.
 Season generously to taste with salt and pepper, then stir in the pasta.

-Preheat oven to 375° F/190° C with a rack in the center.
-Pour mixture into a deep 9x13-inch baking dish or large braiser.
+- Preheat oven to 375° F/190° C with a rack in the center.
+Pour mixture into an extra-deep 9x13-inch baking dish or large braiser.
 Top with remaining mozzarella and Parmigiano.
 Bake until lightly browned and bubbly, about 20 minutes.